 By Pamela D Wilson MS, BS/BA, CSA, NCG

-Caregiving relationships are often unequal with one person contributing more in the way of effort, time or money than another.
+Caregiving relationships are often unequal with one person contributing more in the way of effort, time, or money than another.
 Care recipients may not always be appreciative of the efforts of family caregivers.
-In my upcoming book, The Caregiving Trap: Solutions for Life’s Unexpected Changes® family relationships are discussed as well as the importance of discussions involving beneficial and necessary conversations of care.
+In my book, The Caregiving Trap: Solutions for Life’s Unexpected Changes® imperfect family relationships are discussed as well as the importance of discussions involving beneficial and necessary conversations of care.

-Judith Sills, Ph.D., in her article, “Let it Go,” provides six tips to move forward and to move past poor choices and imperfect relationships.1 These include: letting go of the past, discarding memorabilia, making amends, changing the story you tell yourself, forgive, and learn to be present.
+Judith Sills, Ph.D., in her article, “Let it Go,” provides six tips to move forward and to move past poor choices and imperfect relationships.1 These include: letting go of the past, discarding memorabilia, making amends, changing the story you tell yourself, forgiving, and learning to be present.
 While these tips may not be easy to implement, these concepts are valuable if one wishes to move forward.

 1. Sills, Judith Ph.D., “Let it Go,” Psychology Today, November/December 2014. p, 55-59.

 ©2014, 2021 Pamela D. Wilson, All Rights Reserved.